sillsdev/TheCombine/cert_proxy/README.md

 ## Container Images

-THere are two specialized container images that are used to manage the _Let's Encrypt_ certificates for the NUCs.
+There are two specialized container images that are used to manage the _Let's Encrypt_ certificates for the NUCs.

 ### `combine_cert_proxy`